winitzki/scall/tutorial/programming_dhall.md

 TODO

-#### Example: encoding a refinement type
+### Refinement types and singleton types

-The intent of a **refinement type** is to ensure at type level (i.e., at type-checking time) that a given value satisfies a given condition.
+The intent of a **refinement type** is to ensure at type level (i.e., at type-checking time) that all values of that type satisfy a given condition.
 Dependent pairs provide an encoding of refinement types in Dhall.

 An example  is a type describing `Natural` numbers that may not be greater than `10`.